Abraham Darby I

-Abraham Darby, in his later life called Abraham Darby the Elder, now sometimes known for convenience as Abraham Darby I (14 April 1677 – 5 May 1717, the first and best known of several men of that name), was an English ironmaster and foundryman.
+Abraham Darby, in his later life called Abraham Darby the Elder, now sometimes known for convenience as Abraham Darby I (14 April 1677 – 5 May 1717, the first and best known of several men of that name), was a British ironmaster and foundryman.
 Born into an English Quaker family that played an important role in the Industrial Revolution, Darby developed a method of producing pig iron in a blast furnace fuelled by coke rather than charcoal.
 This was a major step forward in the production of iron as a raw material for the Industrial Revolution.

 Early life

 Abraham Darby was the son of John Darby, a yeoman farmer and locksmith by trade, and his wife Ann Baylies.

 He was born at Wren's Nest in Woodsetton, Staffordshire, now part of Dudley, West Midlands.
-He was descended from nobility; his great-grandmother Jane was an illegitimate child of Edward Sutton, 5th Baron Dudley.
+He was descended from nobility; his great-grandmother Jane was an illegitimate child of Edward Sutton.

-Abraham's great-grandmother was a sister of the whole blood to Dud Dudley, who claimed to have smelted iron using coke as a fuel.
+Abraham's great-grandmother was a sister of the whole blood to Dud Dudley, who claimed to have smelted iron using coal as a fuel.
 Unfortunately, the iron that Dudley produced was not acceptable to the charcoal ironmasters.
 However, this may have inspired his great-grandnephew Darby to perfect this novel method of smelting.

-In Birmingham in the early 1690s Darby was apprenticed to Jonathan Freeth, a fellow Quaker and a manufacturer of brass mills for grinding malt.
-Here Darby would have seen the use of coke to fuel malting ovens, preventing the sulphur content of coal contaminating the resulting beer, but also avoiding its use of the scarcer charcoal as a fuel.
+In Birmingham in the early 1690s, Darby was apprenticed to Jonathan Freeth, a fellow Quaker and a manufacturer of brass mills for grinding malt.
+Here Darby would have seen the use of coke to fuel malting ovens, not only preventing the sulphur content of coal from contaminating the resulting beer, but also avoiding its use of the scarcer charcoal as a fuel.
 The combination of these two insights was to lead to Darby's development of the coke-fuelled blast furnace in 1709.

 Freeth encouraged Darby to become a highly active member in the Society of Friends, and he remained so all his life.
 In 1699, when he completed his apprenticeship, he married Mary Sergeant (1678–1718) and moved to Bristol, where he set himself up as a malt mill maker.